ShellRuner/alx-system_engineering-devops/0x00-shell_basics/README.md

 ***Task18 :18.Life is a series of commas, not periods Write a command that lists all the files and directories of the current directory, separated by commas (,).

+***Task19.
+File type: School
+   Create a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.